PsiloLR/afraid-to-commit/docs/git/git.rst

 #.  hit the **Edit** button
 #.  add your name (just your name, you will add other information later) to the
     appropriate place in the file.
 If you're following the tutorial by yourself, add your details in the *I followed the tutorial online* section.
+Don't forget to include a '* ' before your name, to keep up with the page's beautiful formatting!

 Commit your changes
 -------------------